The Mt. Ebal Curse Tablet

 Photo by MikeGz on Pexels.com

-Tables 2 through 9 of Stripling’s article show tomographic scans of all of the tablet’s inner face letters.
-Adjacent to each is the Stripling team’s replicating drawing.
+Tables 2 through 9 of Stripling’s article show tomographic scans of tablet’s letters.
+Next to each is the Stripling team’s replicating drawing.

-Importantly, note this about the photos and drawings of Tables 2-9.
-These mirror the drawings of Figure 7.
-In other words, one must be viewed in a mirror to correspond with the other’s alignment.
+Note that the photos of Tables 2-9 mirror drawings in Figure 7.
+In other words, you must view one in a mirror for them to correspond.
 Otherwise, they appear backwards.

 Now see Table 10.
-It reveals several photos of the tablet’s “Outer B”, that is, the tablet’s bottom.
+It reveals several photos of “Outer B”, the tablet’s bottom.

-Photo # 8 of Table 10 shows a protrusion.
+Photo # 8 in Table 10 shows a protrusion.
 Stripling’s team identifies this as the negative of our first “Resh”-Figure 7 #26 and Table 8 (2a and b).

 Do you agree?

-Note that the photo of our “resh” slants right and the photo of the negative slants left.
+Note that the photo of this “resh” slants right while the photo of the negative slants left.
 Is this what one would expect of a negative?

-This concludes my presentation regarding our first word, “ARWR”/”Cursed”.
+This concludes my presentation about our first word, “ARWR”/”Cursed”.

 Read it several times while also viewing the linked photos and drawings.
-Let all of it sink in!
+Let it sink in!

 In our next post, we turn to the supreme name, that of the Hebrew God.